 Other Colored Diamonds

 The Argyle mine produces some other exquisite and rare fancy color diamonds, including red, violet and blue.
-In addition, Argyle also mines a larger quantity of brown diamonds, known as "Champagne" or "Chocolate" diamonds.
+In addition, Argyle also mines a larger quantity of brown diamonds, known as "Champagne" or "Brown" diamonds.

 Despite the diminishing supply of Argyle diamonds, the mine has literally been digging deeper and is still succeeding in producing exceptional gems.
 While this inevitably causes the production costs to rise, it is not preventing consumers from purchasing these rare goods.
 In a recent interview, Arnaud Soirat, Rio Tinto's head of copper and diamonds, was quoted saying: “There is going to be a fair bit of supply which is going to come out of the market… In late 2020 we’ll be stopping operations and will start the rehabilitation of the site.”